RefugeeOne699/refugee-one/README.md

 It is recommended to load the project using VSCode as there's settings for recommended plugins and editor.
 Saving the code shall trigger automatic linting and formatting.

-Before start, create `firebaseConfig.js` under `src` directory with configurations.
+Before start, create `firebaseConfig.js` and `bingConfig.js` under `src` directory with configurations.

 To start development: